-100% of the outcomes of research into new cotton varieties since 2006 can be attributed to CSIRO
+100% of the outcomes of research into new cotton varieties since 2006 can be attributed to CSIRO currently grown from CSIRO cotton varieties, 100 per cent of the impact of breeding on yield productivity can be attributed to CSIRO.

 60 per cent of Australia's increased cotton productivity can be attributed to CSIRO.